 A leave of absence, whether full or partial, will not be granted for longer than two consecutive years, except under exceptional circumstances (see Procedures).

-Requests for leave with partial pay of less than 25% of the faculty member’s full pay must be requested in writing by the faculty member’s supervisor or dean/vice president and approved in writing in advance by the appropriate executive vice president or the president if he/she makes the determination that the leave is in the best interests of the University.
+Requests for leave with partial pay which will reduce the faculty member’s effort to less than 25% must be requested in writing by the faculty member’s supervisor or dean/vice president and approved in writing in advance by the appropriate executive vice president or the president if he/she makes the determination that the leave is in the best interests of the University.

 If a faculty member’s appointment ends during a period of approved leave of absence, the leave and any benefits associated with the leave will not continue beyond the faculty member’s last date of employment.

-The duration of a leave of absence counts within the probationary period for a tenure-track faculty member, unless specifically exempted in advance by the dean with approval from the executive vice president and provost.
+For tenure-track faculty members, the duration of a leave of absence counts within the probationary period unless specifically exempted as a "clock-stoppage" by the dean with approval from the executive vice president and provost.

 Certain faculty benefits are affected by the type of leave.
 Although the benefits associated with each leave type are summarized below, these summaries are general and will vary according to the circumstances of a particular situation.
-Faculty members considering a leave of any kind are encouraged to consult with the appropriate dean or vice president and a benefits counselor in University Human Resources (UHR).
-Clinical faculty members are encouraged to consult with benefits counselors in both UHR and UVA Physicians Group.
+Faculty members considering a leave of any kind are encouraged to consult with a benefits counselor in University Human Resources (UVA HR).
+Clinical faculty members are encouraged to consult with benefits counselors in both UVA HR and UVA Physicians Group.

 The terms of an approved leave should be documented prior to the start of the leave in a letter to the faculty member from the dean or vice president with provision for the faculty member’s signature to acknowledge and accept the terms of the leave.

 Any school or unit policy that differs from the terms of this policy must be approved in writing by the executive vice president and provost before it becomes effective.